cfengine/documentation/api/enterprise-api-examples/browsing-host-information.markdown

 gathered from `cf-monitord`) is not part of the SQL reports data model.

-## Example: Listing Hosts With A Given Context
+## Example: Listing hosts with a given context

 **Request**